alxwrd/alxwrd.github.io/src/posts/2024-03-20-setting-up-reverse-proxy-for-click.md

 Clicky is a "privacy-friendly website analytics" which provides insights into a websites visitor numbers without the need for tracking cookies.
-I've been trailing Clicky for about three weeks at this point - and while my visitor numbers are low, it's nice to see that on occasion people are finding what I've build!
+I've been trialling Clicky for about three weeks at this point - and while my visitor numbers are low, it's nice to see that on occasion people are finding what I've build!